Colorectal Cancer Screening

 Furthermore, colonoscopies are done alongside other screening exams to ensure that the diagnosis is accurate.
 Those who have a family or medical history of colorectal conditions are advised to undergo the procedure earlier and more frequently.

 How Colonoscopies Are Done

-To get a clear view of the entire length of the colon, it is essential that the colon is purged of stools which may obstruct the doctor’s view.
+To get a clear view of the entire length of the colon, it is essential that it is purged of stools which may obstruct the doctor’s view.
 As such, the doctor will prescribe strong laxatives to be taken a day before the colonoscopy, to ensure that the colon is entirely cleared.

 During the procedure, the patient will be asked to lie on his side with his knees bent and folded up to the chest.
 A colonoscope, a flexible tube with a light and camera, is then gently inserted through the anus and into the colon.
 The camera transmits images onto a viewing monitor, allowing the doctor to see the inside of the colon in real time.

 The colonoscope is also equipped with a tube used to pump air into the colon.
 Though it can cause a mildly uncomfortable bloated feeling, inflating the colon gives the doctor a clearer view to check for any abnormalities.

 The colonoscope is also equipped with a snare to remove abnormal tissues for biopsies and polyp removal.

 The colonoscopy takes about 20 to 40 minutes and can be performed under general anesthesia.
 Those who choose to do the procedure without sedation may experience a bloated sensation or an urge to pass motion when the colonoscope moves or pumps air.

 When & How Frequently Should A Colonoscopy Be Done?